Ornithostaphylos: Description

 A burl-forming, branched shrub to small tree up to 2 m tall, this species has thin, smooth bark that is colored reddish purple when young, sometimes found peeling off.
 The erect, rigidly branched stems may have minutely wooly hairs.
 The evergreen, leathery leaves are arranged opposite or whorled, and are up to 8 cm long to 6 mm wide.
 The margins of the leaves are rolled under, with the top side of the leaf a dark green and the underside white and hairy.
 The inflorescence is a panicle with 10 to 20 flowers, each suspended by a long pedicel.
 The fused petals form a white, urn-shaped flower, with 10 stamens and a 5-chambered ovary inside.
 The fruit is a spherical reddish-brown drupe with 5 stones, each stone containing 2 seeds.

 Distribution and habitat

 This species is distributed throughout northwestern Baja California, Mexico and a small part of California in the United States.
 In Baja California, it is found from Tijuana south to the southern end of the Sierra de San Pedro Martir.
-In California, around 100 individuals are found growing north of the International Border on single mesa near the Tijuana Hills.
+In California, around 100 individuals are found growing north of the International Border on a single mesa near the Tijuana Hills.

 Plants of this species make their home in the coastal chaparral, where they may form dense, nearly pure strands.
 The population in the United States is threatened by habitat fragmentation from the construction of roads, trails, and Border Patrol activities, such as "brush" clearing.
-Part of the known population was transplanted away to make room for the border fence, but the their long-term survival is uncertain.
+Part of the known population was transplanted away to make room for the border fence, but their long-term survival is uncertain.